 Anna Faris appeared on five episodes of "Friends" in 2004, playing Erica, the young woman who gives birth to Chandler and Monica's adopted twins.

 Faris, who was already relatively well known for the first three "Scary Movie" films when she appeared on "Friends," has gone on to star in movies such as "Just Friends," "The House Bunny," "Observe and Report," "Take Me Home Tonight" and "The Dictator."
 She's also voiced a main role in both "Cloudy with a Chance of Meatballs" movies and now stars in the sitcom "Mom," which debuted in 2013.
-She's seen here with her husband, "Parks and Recreation" star Chris Pratt, in 2012.
+She's seen here with her husband, "Parks and Recreation" and "Guardians of the Galaxy" star Chris Pratt, in 2012.